klozn/10-javascript/60-projects/order/README.md

 ## Technical requirements for .NET

-- Create a new GitHub repository (one per team)
+- Create a new GitHub repository
 - Use REST (with JSON as the message / body format)
 - Use ASP.NET Core Web Api
 - Use AzureDevops for continuous integration